7 Business Signage Tips for Maximum Impact

 Bonus Tips: Location, Visibility and Quality

-• What font(s) are you using?
+• Fonts: What font(s) are you using?
 Note that using CAPS does not necessarily equate to higher readability.

-• Do drivers have enough time to act on your sign’s message safely?
+• Exposure: How long will the average person spend looking at your sign?
+Do drivers have enough time to act on your sign’s message safely?